alexhernandezgarcia/alexhernandezgarcia.github.io/slides/oiq-mar25.md

 .conclusion[C'est le déploiement à grande échelle de très grands modèles qui pose problème dans un contexte de crise climatique.]

+???

+Talk about scaling is all you need and this philosophy promoted from the industry as part of a capitalist mindset.

 ---

 ## Estimation des émissions de carbone de l'IA